-Beyond Marrakech: Hidden Gems for Solo Travellers in Morocco
+Beyond Marrakech: Inspiring Destinations for Solo Travellers in Morocco

 Looking for hidden gems in Morocco and off-the-beaten-path destinations beyond Marrakech?
 Discover some of the best places to visit in Morocco for solo travellers wanting to escape the tourist masses.

-With its buzzing souks and spice-scented streets, Marrakech may be Morocco’s most popular tourist destination for solo travellers.
-But it’s far from the whole story.
+With its buzzing souks and spice-scented streets, Marrakech may be Morocco’s most popular tourist destination.
+But it’s far from the whole story and, if I’m being honest, I think it only offers one perspective.

-That being said, I love being immersed in its chaos and energy.
-It boasts some stunning architectural sites, Insta-worthy rooftop restaurants and the riads in Marrakech really are something else.
+That’s not to say I don’t love being immersed in its chaos and energy…for a short time at least.
+Marrakech boasts stunning architectural sites, Insta-worthy rooftop restaurants and the riads really are something else.
+I’ve had some amazing experiences here!

-But after a couple of days, I’m always ready to leave the medina behind in search of somewhere quieter and with a stronger connection to nature.
-If you’re also seeking a balance of adventure and authenticity, you might feel the same.
+But there’s always a point in my visit where I’m more than ready to leave the chaos of the medina behind in search of somewhere quieter and with a stronger connection to nature.
+If you’re also a traveller who craves adventure and authenticity, you might feel the same.

 Looking for itinerary inspiration?
 Many of these hidden gems feature in my 10-day Morocco itinerary for solo travellers.